LucianoAdonis/lucianoadonis.github.io/pages/jira.md

 ---
 layout: custom
 title: Jira and Beyond
-description: A dream come true
+description: Using Jira to track what is actually happening across teams
 status: red
 category: educational
 ---